CoderElectronics/rtmvisualizer/README.md

 # Future functions
 This visualizer is only displaying the captured texture (sample sets using google maps data) and the captured depth map.
 This is not displaying any landmarks or other data, and the sample datasets do not actually represent real correlated data.

+# Code
+This program uses bootstrap for the UI, three.js for the rendering, and UPNG.js for decoding the depth map.

 # Demo
 To test out this project, check out the [hosted demo](http://rtmviz.astehneylabs.com).
 \